8bitbuddhist/PixelMaestro/docs/canvas.md

 ### Drawing Lines
 The `draw_line` method lets you draw a line from one point to another.
 Enter the point where the line starts and the point where the line ends.

+### Drawing Rectangles
+The `draw_rect` method draws a box with the specified `origin` coordinates, the `size` of the box, and whether to `fill` the box or simply draw the border and leave the inside transparent.

 ### Drawing Text
 The `draw_char` and `draw_text` methods let you draw individual characters and strings of text, respectively.
 For each method you must specify the origin `coordinates`, a `Font`, and the `text` or `character` to display.
 In the case of `draw_text`, you must also specify the number of characters in the string.

-### Drawing Rectangles
+### Drawing Triangles
-The `draw_rect` method draws a box with the specified `origin` coordinates, the `size` of the box, and whether to `fill` the box or simply draw the border and leave the inside transparent.
+The `draw_triangle` method draws a triangle using the three specified coordinates.
+You can also `fill` the triangle or leave the center transparent.

+### Clearing the Canvas
+The `clear()` method returns the Canvas to a blank slate by setting each pixel to `false`.

 ## Scrolling
 You can scroll a Canvas horizontally, vertically, or both by setting `Canvas::scroll_interval`. `scroll_interval` defines both the direction and amount of time before the Canvas is scrolled.
 Time is measured in terms of refresh cycles, e.g. a scroll interval of `2` means the Section will refresh twice before the Canvas is scrolled 1 pixel.
 The same goes for `-2` as well.

  `scroll_rate->x` scrolls along the horizontal axis and `scroll_rate->y` scrolls along the vertical axis.
 These values can be negative, which scrolls left instead of right for `scroll_rate->x` and up instead of down for `scroll_rate->y`.

+Call `Canvas::scroll()` to trigger a scroll.
+A scroll is also triggered automatically on `Canvas::update()`.
+Setting `scroll_interval` to 0 on either axis disables scrolling on that axis altogether.

 The following code scrolls 1 Pixel to the right on each refresh cycle, and 1 Pixel up every other refresh cycle.
 ```c++